Marine Week Atlanta 2025: Static Display

-U.S. Marines assigned to Special Purpose Marine Air-Ground Task Force-250, interact with civilians as part of a static display at Georgia International Plaza during Marine Week Atlanta, Aug.
-30, 2025.
-Marines stationed across the globe commemorate the 250th anniversary of the Marine Corps, honoring a distinguished legacy of service, sacrifice, and unwavering fidelity to both the nation and fellow Marines.
-(U.S. Marine Corps video by Cpl.
-Samantha Pollich)
+U.S. Marines with Special Marine Air-Ground Task Force-250, the Silent Drill Platoon, Marine Barracks Washington, and the 2nd Marine Aircraft Wing Band perform at Marine Week Atlanta, Aug.
+31, 2025.
+Marines stationed across the globe commemorate the 250th anniversary of the Marine Corps, honoring a distinguished legacy of service, sacrifice, and unwavering fidelity to both nation and fellow Marines.
+(U.S. Marine Corps video by Lance Cpl.
+Elijua Guel)

 |Date Taken: